satish-rajnale/Graphql-Queries/README.md

 Graphql minimizes the call requests efficiently, depends on how well you have defined your schema and resolvers

-The only drawback to a graphql api over a rest api would be it does not provide a status value.
+The only drawback to a graphql api over a rest api would be it does not provide a status value. while rest api calls provide a status with each response so deceloper can decide how to handle that response with the status it reported.